Wolox/tech-guides/frontend/docs/css-style.guide.md

     .padding-10 { // Recommended (Based on expressive css)
       padding: 10px;
     }
-** Note: ** Remember that naming recomendations are flexible and depends on the naming approach.
+** Note: ** Remember that naming recomendations are flexible and depend on the naming approach.

 #### Naming in Slim:
 Put the id (if there is one) before the classname